Models of random subtrees of a graph: Random subtrees of a tree

 \end{lem} \begin{proof} Take two edges $e_1$ and $e_2$, such that $\ell(e_1)<\ell(e_2)$ so that $e_1$ is eliminated before $e_2$.
 Consider $\sigma(e_1)$ and $\sigma(e_2)$ the corresponding edge values.
 Now, consider $T^\star=T\setminus\{ e : \ell(e) <\ell(e_1)\}$ the state of $T$ just before the elimination of $e_1$ (that is, when all the edges with smaller label than $\ell(e_1)$ are removed).
 In $T^\star$ the edge $e_2$ is still present, so there are two cases:\\ -- If $e_2$ is a leaf, then we must have $\sigma(e_1)< \sigma(e_2)$,\\ -- If $e_2$ is not a leaf, then $\sigma(e_2)$ may be larger or smaller than $\sigma(e_1)$. \end{proof} For a given $(T,\ell)$, the cardinality of $\#\pi^{-1}(T,\ell)$ can be explicitly computed, but it produces an intricate formula, which needs to be summed over valid $\ell$ to compute $\P(T_n=t)$. \medbreak

-The next model looks similar but it is different; it defines a tree value process with non increasing size~: it can reach or not the target size $n$.
-Up to a change of time, it is independent from $\mu$.
+The next model looks similar, but it is different; it defines a tree value process with non-increasing size~: it can reach or not the target size $n$.
+Up to a change of time, it is independent of $\mu$.

-\NewSModel{Evaporation of the leaves with weight $\leq w$}{EWL} {Consider a rooted tree $(T,r)$ with $N$ nodes in which the edges are equipped with different weights, for example, chosen independently according to $\mu$, the uniform distribution on $[0,1]$.
+\NewSModel{Evaporation of the leaves with weight $\leq w$}{EWL} {Consider a rooted tree $(T,r)$ with $N$ nodes in which the edges are equipped with i.i.d. weights taken under $\mu\sim \uniform[0,1]$.
 At time $w$, consider the subtree $T(w)$ of $T$ obtained by removing the leaves with weight $\leq w$ (removing these leaves may create new leaves, at which the same procedure applies recursively).
 When $r$ has degree 1, it is not considered as a leaf. } Of course, this model is a percolation model on the weighted graph.
 One has, \begin{pro} For any tree $t\in \TTTr{r}{G}$,

 where $|T\setminus t|$ is the number of nodes in $T$ that are not in $t$ (this is also the number of edges). \end{pro}